How to Approach Property Renewals as Market Remains Challenging

 Communicate with Stakeholders Early and Often

-Leaders are experiencing a lot of anxiety and frustration around the hardening market, especially if they’d been loss-free to this point.
-It’s the job of the risk manager to help stakeholders understand what’s going on.
+Leaders are experiencing anxiety and frustration around the hardening market, especially if they’d been loss-free to this point.
+It’s the job of the risk manager to help stakeholders understand the market dynamics.

-Many chief financial officers are more engaged in the renewal conversation in 2021 than they historically have been because property insurance accounts for a higher number in the budget than in previous years.
-Given the changing risk landscape, it’s likely other members of the C-suite will pay closer attention this year as well.
-Start the conversation early, educate the C-suite on the context of the market if it’s not already informed and update it as you receive new information from your broker and underwriter.
+Many chief financial officers have been more engaged in renewal conversations in the past two years than they historically have been because property insurance has more impact on the budget than in previous years.
+Given the changing risk landscape, it’s likely other members of the C-suite will pay closer attention as well.
+Start the conversation early, educate the C-suite on the context of the market if it’s not already informed, and update members as you receive new information from your broker and underwriter.
 When you touch base often, you create an opportunity to share positive surprises among all the bad news.

 And keep in mind that building and facilities managers are also your stakeholders.
 Make sure they know what to expect so they can help you mitigate risk on the ground.